miri-lang/miri/README.md

 _console.writeLine 'Hello World!'
 ```

+Unit tests are actually part of each function file.
+In other languages you would have 2 files, located in two different places, but both implementing or testing same stuff.
+In Miri TDD is actually part of the language.
+More than that, the
+tests are then used for documentation of your code as examples.
+So in one file you write documentation, tests and implementation.

 ## The Name
 Miri is named after my daughter.
 It’s her nickname in our family.
 Her short name is Mira and her full name is Myroslava.